 Como Zoo in the Winter?
 Absolutely!
 Como Zoo, as well as the Conservatory, has been around for a long time.
 As in over 100 years.
-Located in northern St. Paul along Lexington Parkway, just south of Larpenter in Como Park, Como Zoo is fun for the young and young at heart.
+Located in northern St. Paul along Lexington Parkway in Como Park, Como Zoo is fun for the young and young at heart.

 Como Zoo offers many different programming options as well as a simple stroll through the zoo.
 Classes for 2’s, 3’s, 4/5’s, homeschooling, and families are just some of the different options.
 During the non-summer months, they have special activities on Thursdays from 10:00-12:00–stories, zoo-keeper talks, hands-on activities.